Seven (1995 film): Apathy and hope

 Somerset has not stopped caring but has become resigned to the apathy of those around him and the futility of his efforts.
 Seven underscores this in several scenes, such as the dismissal of his concerns regarding a child witnessing a murder, the police captain's indifference to a mugger stabbing his victim's eyes, and the sex club manager who dislikes his role but sees no alternative.
 Critic Matt Goldberg describes Mills and Tracy as naïve to the city's corruption; for example, they are tricked into renting an apartment that experiences constant shaking from nearby trains.
 Thompson observes that Tracy, unlike Mills, possesses a more discerning perspective, having already concluded that the city holds no promising future for her family and expresses her desire to return to their home outside its borders.
 Somerset supports her, hoping to spare Tracy and her unborn child from the influences of the city.

 Both Somerset and Doe perceive the ubiquity of sin and indifference toward it.
 There are parallels between the characters, both of whom live alone, are devoted to their work, and have no meaningful relationships.
 Although there is mention of some acquaintances, Somerset tells Tracy that those who spend time with him find him disagreeable.
 Somerset and Doe differ in their response to sin; Somerset has surrendered to apathy and despair, whereas Doe feels contempt for society and has assumed the role of its punisher.
-It is implied Somerset was passionate about his work until he realized the futility of effecting change, while Doe remains dedicated and fervent, believing in the transformative impact of his actions.
+It is implied that Somerset was passionate about his work until he realized the futility of effecting change, while Doe remains dedicated and fervent, believing in the transformative impact of his actions.
 Somerset, who has never taken a life, retains a glimmer of hope for humanity's redemption, while Doe, in contrast, freely commits murder, convinced of humanity's irredeemable nature.
 When confronted by Mills about the innocence of his victims, Doe retorts that sin pervades the city to such an extent that innocence becomes trivial and tolerated.

 Walker described Mills as the optimist and Somerset as the pessimist.
-The ending proves Mills optimism was misplaced, but given the option to walk away from the problem as intended or stay, Somerset remains.
+The ending proves Mills's optimism was misplaced, but given the option to walk away from the problem as intended or stay, Somerset remains.
 Doe's plan works, shocking Somerset out of his apathy, and inspiring him to defer his retirement and fight for a better future.
-Rosenbaum described it as an enduring belief in the ability of goodness to prevail once again, tempered by the fact the hope is inspired by a self-martyred serial killer.
+Rosenbaum described it as an enduring belief in the ability of goodness to prevail once again, tempered by the fact that the hope is inspired by a self-martyred serial killer.
 He said Seven chose style over substance, giving the overall message that nothing will really change.